 - Lace a small piece (about 6 inches) of white yarn through the holes in the middle of your angel.

 - Roll your message around a pencil, keeping the flame at the top.

 - Tie the yarn around the rolled up message.

 - Finally, fold the arms to the front and connect the hands with your glue stick.
 Press down slightly so that the hands rest on the candle as if they are holding it.

 Your handmade Christmas greeting card is now ready to be shared with someone special.
-Make one or an entire choir of angels to give away or keep in your home for decorations.
+This DIY Christmas Angel could even be made into an ornament.
+Just add a hanger.
+Make one or an entire choir of angels to give away or keep in your home as homemade Christmas decorations.
 I had the idea of decorating an entire angel themed tree and writing messages of praise and joy in each of the candles.
 Share a special family memory or write what Christmas means to you.
 I can’t wait to see your little angels!